1985 Austrian diethylene glycol wine scandal: Destruction of the wine

 As a consequence of the scandal, a total of 27,000,000 litres of wine (corresponding to 36 million bottles or seven months' worth of Austria's total wine exports at the pre-1985 level) had to be destroyed by the West German authorities, which had confiscated or otherwise collected the wine.
-Doing this in an environmentally acceptable way proved to be something of a challenge, because DEG was incompatible with sewage treatment plants.
+Doing this in an environmentally acceptable way proved challenging because DEG was incompatible with sewage treatment plants.
 In the end, the wine was disposed of and destroyed by being poured into the ovens of a cement plant as a cooling agent instead of water.
+In Austria, it was reported that the wine, mixed with other agents, was used as a road antifreeze in the particularly severe continental winter of February to March 1986.

 In popular culture

-The wine scandal has been the subject of many satirical references to Austrian wine, both inside Austria, in Germany and beyond, and lasting long after 1985.
-Shortly after the scandal, the Styrian bard Volker Schöbitz composed a polka under the rhyming title Zum Wohl, Glykol - "Cheers, glycol".
+The wine scandal has been the subject of many satirical references to Austrian wine inside Austria, in Germany, and beyond, and long after 1985.
+Shortly after the scandal, the Styrian bard Volker Schöbitz composed a polka under the rhyming title Zum Wohl, Glykol – "Cheers, glycol".
 Glykol was also announced to be the 1985 Word of the Year in Germany.

 In The Simpsons season 1 episode "The Crepes of Wrath", a reference to the scandal is made when two Frenchmen with whom Bart is staying are arrested after putting antifreeze in wine and making Bart drink it.

 British rock band Half Man Half Biscuit reference the scandal in the song "RSVP" from their 2011 album 90 Bisodol (Crimond).